-PensionsEstimation of the net liability to pay pensions depends on a numberThe effectLiabilityof complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.The effect individ a 0.1%

-InvestmentThe council has in excess of 200 investment properties.
+- PensionsEstimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied. - Impairment At 31 March 2018, the Authority had a balance of sundry debtors of £1.626m.
+A review of balances suggested that an impairment of doubtful debts of 100% would be made for those debts over 1 year old, 50% for those debts over 6 months old and full recovery has been assumed for those debts under 6 months old.
+However, in the current economic climate it is not certain that such an allowance would be sufficient. - Investment PropertyThe Council has in excess of 200 investment properties.
 An annual valuation of all these assets is not practical, therefore only those assets with a value over £100k are valued annually with the remainder valued on a rolling 5 year basis.

 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of \pounds 3.636m and an increase of one year to the mortality rate would result in an increased pension liability of \pounds 8.271m.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £3.639m and an increase of one year to the mortality rate would result in an increased pension liability of £8.978m.
 However, the assumptions interact in complex ways.